sanieni6/Group-capstone-project/README.md

     - And **one** to the Involvement API.
   - When the user clicks on the Like button of an item, the interaction is recorded in the Involvement API and the screen is updated.
   - When the user clicks on the "Comments" button, the Comments popup appears.
-  - When the user clicks on the "Reservations" button, the Reservations popup appears (only for the groups of 3 students).
   - Home page header and navigation similar to the given mockup.
   - Home page footer similar to the given mockup.
 - Comments popup